Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 OWNER CONTR.
 RISK NATIONAL · WORKING WITH PROS Who Carries The Risk?
 Fixed-price vs cost-plus vs GMP — and how to match the contract structure to your project DESIGN AND BIZ

 The structure of your renovation contract determines who carries risk.
-Homeowners often sign whatever their contractor puts in front of them without understanding that the contract type — independent of the dollar amount — shapes how the project will actually unfold.
-Here’s a plain-English guide to the three common structures.
+Homeowners often sign whatever their contractor puts in front of them without understanding that the contract type—independent of the dollar amount—shapes how the project will actually unfold.
+Here’s a plain-English guide to the three common structures, with the markup ranges and trade-offs you should expect in 2026.

 The contract shapes project behavior, not just price